centro/transis/README.md

 First observe how associations are defined.
 You call either the `.hasOne` or `.hasMany` method and pass it the name of the association, the name of the associated model (this must be the same string passed to  `Basis.Model.extend`), and an options hash.
 This will add a new prop to the class.
-For has-one associations the value of that prop is either `undefined` or an instance of the associated model class.
-For has-many associations, the value is always an array containing zero or more instances of the associated model class.
+For `hasOne` associations the value of that prop is either `undefined` or an instance of the associated model class.
+For `hasMany` associations, the value is always an array containing zero or more instances of the associated model class.

 Next you can see the two-way associations in action.
 The `inverse` option on both sides must be set